Guest Speakers and Participants

 Iggy Cortez (Film and Media)

-He is currently at work on a book project entitled Wondrous Nights: Global Cinema and the Nocturnal Sensorium that explores nighttime as a conceptual and sensory threshold across recent world cinema.
-Through a global range of nocturnal films, this project looks at the relationship between technologically-mediated perception and the affective and sensory dimensions of the historical present.
-His writing has appeared in The Journal of Cinema and Media Studies, camera obscura, Film Quarterly, ASAP/J, caa: reviews, and several edited volumes.
+Iggy Cortez is Assistant Professor in the Department of Film and Media at the University of California, Berkeley.
+He is a scholar of world cinema and contemporary art.
+He is currently at work on a book project that explores nighttime as a conceptual and sensory threshold across recent world cinema.
+His writing has appeared in The Journal of Cinema and Media Studies, Camera Obscura, Film Quarterly, ASAP/J, caa: reviews, and several edited volumes.
 With Ian Fleishman, he is also the co-editor of Performative Opacity in the Work of Isabelle Huppert (Edinburgh University, 2023).

 Deniz Goktürk (German)